arttuvann/fmi-hass-notify/README.md

 # fmi-hass-notify
-Documentation project for setting up FMI (Ilmatieteenlaitos) integration and mobile notifications to HASS.
+This is documentation for setting up FMI (Ilmatieteenlaitos) integration and mobile notifications to HASS.

   OS Version:               Home Assistant OS 6.6
   Home Assistant Core:      2021.11.5